Native sqlite3 Spatial Extensions: Engineering Offline-First Geospatial Workflows in Python

 SpatiaLite requires explicit metadata tables to track spatial columns, coordinate reference systems, and bounding box extents.
 After loading the extension, initialize the spatial metadata framework:

 The 1 argument ensures compatibility with modern geometry handling and enables strict CRS enforcement.
-Next, define your schema using standard SQL DDL, then register geometry columns with the appropriate EPSG code:
+Then define your schema and register geometry columns:

 conn.execute("""